Getting Started

 This will run a shell script to install the celerity-manager

-tool that will then install the Celerity CLI, Deploy Engine, a set of core Deploy Engine plugins and the Blueprint Language Server on your system.
+tool that will then install the Celerity CLI, Bluelink Deploy Engine, a set of core Deploy Engine plugins and the Blueprint Language Server on your system.

 As Celerity consists of multiple software components, the celerity-manager